somoradi/git_training/README.md

 You now know how to use a repository on your computer, but git also allows you to sync repositories across computers.
 To do this, you need access to a git server.
-You can set up your own or use a service like *Github* or *gitlab*.
+You can set up your own or use a service like *GitHub* or *gitlab*.
 A repository that is stored on a server is called a *remote repository*.

 If you cloned a repository from somewhere else, the location you cloned it from is already set up as a remote repository with the name *origin*.